OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 The peripherals connected to the peripheral fabric are primarily Intel OPAE managed resources, whereas the peripherals connected to the AFU are “primarily” managed by native OS drivers.
 The word “primarily” is used since the AFU is not mandated to expose all its peripherals to Intel OPAE.
 It can be connected to the peripheral fabric, but can choose to expose only a subset of its capability to Intel OPAE.

 OFS uses a defined set of CSRs to expose the functionality of the FPGA to the host software.
-These registers are described in [Open FPGA Stack Reference Manual - MMIO Regions section].
+These registers are described in [Open FPGA Stack Reference Manual - MMIO Regions section](https://ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/#7-mmio-regions).

 If you make changes to the FIM that affect the software operation, then OFS provides a mechanism to communicate that information to the proper software driver.
-The [Device Feature Header (DFH) structure] provides a mechanism to maintain compatibility with OPAE software.
-Please see [FPGA Device Feature List (DFL) Framework Overview] for an excellent description of DFL operation from the driver perspective.
+The [Device Feature Header (DFH) structure](https://ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/#721-device-feature-header-dfh-structure) provides a mechanism to maintain compatibility with OPAE software.
+Please see [FPGA Device Feature List (DFL) Framework Overview](https://github.com/ofs/linux-dfl/blob/fpga-ofs-dev/Documentation/fpga/dfl.rst#fpga-device-feature-list-dfl-framework-overview) for an excellent description of DFL operation from the driver perspective.

 When you are planning your address space for your FIM updates, please be aware that the OFS FIM targeting Intel® FPGA PAC D5005, 256KB of MMIO region is allocated for external FME features and 128kB of MMIO region is allocated for external port features.
 Each external feature must implement a feature DFH, and the DFH needs to be placed at 4KB boundary.
 The last feature in the external feature list must have the EOL bit in its DFH set to 1 to mark the end of external feature list.
 Since the FPGA address space is limited, consider using an indirect addressing scheme to conserve address space.